DistanceDevelopment/spatial-workshops/timetable-dissection.md

   * Table of sightings from Arc -> R (to use in "Practicals 1-3")

-## DS:Covariates,variance, model checking/selection, Horvitz-Thompson
+## DS: Covariates,variance, model checking/selection, Horvitz-Thompson

-  * Availability
+  * Availability/perception bias
-  * Perception
+    - Need to include the NOAA number so that we can compare in practicals

 ## Practicals 1-3

-### Practical: fitting detection functions in R
+### Practical 1: fitting detection functions in R

   * Investigating the data, basic EDA in R
   * Fitting a detection functions